 “And…?”
 I said, prompting her.

-“He died on the morning they were supposed to close on the deal!” she said triumphantly.
-“He had a heart attack jesht like that!”
+“He died on the morning they was supposed to close on the deal!” she said triumphantly.
+“He had a heart attack – jesht like that!”

-She nodded her head for emphasis, satisfied with the justice the mountains had apparently meted out.
+She nodded her head for emphasis, satisfied with the justice the mountains had meted out.
+I was genuinely surprised, both by the story as well as her apparent glee in the outcome.

 “Tell me another one!”
-I said, mentally setting up film shoots and interviews.
+I said, setting up film shoots and interviews in my mind.

 Over the next twenty minutes or so, Mary unspooled a few more tales, enough to get me mentally drafting out a grant request for production funds, while hoping there wasn’t anything I myself was doing to upset the mountains I’d come to love.
 I envisioned the documentary as a cautionary tale for those who came to take advantage of the natural beauty of the Blue Ridge Mountains and try to profit from them.